shoui520/shoui520.github.io/docs/readingtips.md

 If you can't understand monolingual dictionaries yet, still keep them because if you ever get stuck on what a word actually means, the monolingual dictionary will come through.

-### Comprehension tip: Bilingual vs Monolingual = The difference between not knowing what's going vs actually understanding?
+### Comprehension tip: Bilingual vs Monolingual = The difference between not knowing what's going on vs actually understanding?

 In many cases, yes.